imfd-stroemungsmechanik/introduction-into-cfd/6_exhaust_gas_recirculation/1_preprocessing.md

 ### Solver settings

 The pressure field in the pressure-velocity coupling is solved using a **Geometric agglomerated Algebraic MultiGrid** (short: GAMG) solver with a Gauss-Seidel solver for smoothing during the multi-grid steps.
-The absolute solver tolerance for each iteration is set to $$10^{-6}$$ with a relative tolerance of $$0.01$$ for the intermediate pressure-velocity coupling iterations and a relative tolerance of $$0$$ for the final iteration.
+The solver is actually set up twice as the pressure-velocity equation is solved more than once.
+For the intermediate iterations, a relative tolerance of $$0.01$$ is used while for the final iteration a relative tolerance of $$0$$ is used.

 ```
 solvers